Augmenta-tech/ofxAugmenta/README.md

 Thanks to the guys at [OpenTSPS][], this library is heavily inspired from it.

-Thanks to the devs and beta testers whose contribution are vitals to the project Tom Duchêne / David-Alexandre Chanel / Jonathan Richer / you !
+Thanks to the devs and beta testers whose contribution are vitals to the project Tom Duchêne / Baptiste Moizard / Jonathan Richer / David-Alexandre Chanel / you !

 [OpenFrameworks]: http://openframeworks.cc/
 [Théoriz studio]: http://www.theoriz.com/